The-Powerpuff-Rangers/coding-rangers/readme.md

 ## What it does?

 Code Rangers is an educational game which will help invoke the interest of students in coding.
 Herein , there are different adventures(levels) , each level introduces the user to a keyword , thus introducing them to the basic syntax or the basic-blocks of programming.
-Before each level , we display an adventure guide which consists of basic definitions and explanation pf the keywords.
+Before each level , we display an adventure guide which consists of basic definitions and explanation of the keywords.
 Then the fun begins!
-As the useer moves towards the level , they get a keyword which they have to guess right.
+As the user moves towards the level , they get a keyword which they have to guess right.
 Before moving to the next level , we explain the rightly guessed keyword.
 Isn't it amazing how the user starts learning while playing game that too  without even realising !!
 We have also built a leaderboard which will maintain the levels of students and will create a healthy competition and kids will want to play more.

 ## How we built it?